totalcloudconsulting/kubernetes-aws/README.md

 * Sign up for an AWS account at https://aws.amazon.com.

-* Launch the our [CloudFormation Template](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=Total-Cloud-Kubernetes&templateURL=https://s3-eu-west-1.amazonaws.com/tc2-kubernetes/latest/cfn-templates/latest.yaml )] into a new VPC, if you want to build a new AWS infrastructure.
+* Launch the [CloudFormation template](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=Total-Cloud-Kubernetes&templateURL=https://s3-eu-west-1.amazonaws.com/tc2-kubernetes/latest/cfn-templates/latest.yaml )] into a new VPC, if you want to build a new AWS infrastructure.
 [View template](https://s3-eu-west-1.amazonaws.com/tc2-kubernetes/latest/cfn-templates/latest.yaml)

 * Test the Kubernetes cluster by following the step-by-step instructions in the deployment guide.